 - (23) a.
-Vi venter ikke på dig. we wait not for you 'We are not waiting for you.' - b. \ Vi venter på dig ikke. we wait for you not
+Vi venter ikke på dig. we wait not for you 'We are not waiting for you.' - b. \Vi venter på dig ikke. we wait for you not we wait you not for

 Also it is impossible to shift a bare pronoun out of a PP, stranding the preposition as in (24a).
 So while preposition stranding is possible in general (24b), preposition-stranding is incompatible with object shift.